-Assessment of impairment of goodwill
+Assessment of impairment

-As described in Note 6 to the Consolidated Financial Statements, as at September 30, 2021 the Group has a goodwill balance of \$61.9 million related to the group of cash generating units comprising the Automotive Solutions segment.

-The Group assesses at least annually, or at any time if an indicator of impairment exists, whether there has been an impairment loss in the carrying value of goodwill.
-An impairment is recognized if the recoverable amount is less than the carrying value of the Automotive Solutions segment.
+As described in Note 6 to the consolidated financial statements, the Group has a goodwill balance of \$88.7 million as at September 30, 2022, of which \$62.6 million was allocated to the group of cash generating units ("CGUs") comprising the Automotive Solutions operating segment and \$26.1 million to the Extrusion group of CGUs.
+The Group assesses at least annually, or more frequently if an indicator of impairment exists, whether there has been an impairment in the carrying value of goodwill.
+An impairment is recognized if the recoverable amount is less than the carrying amount of the group of CGUs to which goodwill is allocated.

+The Group also disclosed in Note 6 that a CGU with a carrying amount of \$39.4 million had an indicator of impairment, and therefore an impairment test was performed.
+The recoverable amount was in excess of the carrying amount and thus no impairment was recorded.

-The Group determines the recoverable amount using a value in use approach.
-Auditing the Group's annual goodwill impairment test was complex, given the degree of subjectivity in evaluating the Group's estimates and assumptions in determining the recoverable amount of the Automotive Solutions segment.
-Significant assumptions included forecasted revenues and profit margins, terminal growth rate, and the discount rate which are affected by expectations about future market and economic conditions.
+For all impairment tests, the Group determines the recoverable amount using a value in use approach.
+Auditing the Group's impairment tests was complex, given the degree of subjectivity in evaluating the Group's estimates and assumptions in determining the various recoverable amounts.
+Significant assumptions included forecasted revenues and profit margins, terminal growth rate, and the discount rate all of which are affected by expectations about future market and economic conditions.

-To test the estimated value in use of the Automotive Solutions segment, our audit procedures included, among others, assessing the reasonableness of forecasted revenues and profit margins.
-We assessed the historical accuracy of estimates on forecasted revenue and profit margins to actual and historical performance.
-We assessed the terminal growth rate by comparing to long term inflation market rate.
-We involved our valuation specialists to assess the Group's model, valuation methodology applied, and the various inputs utilized in determining the discount rate by referencing current industry, economic, and comparable Group information, as well as Group and cash-flow specific risk premiums.
-We assessed the adequacy of the disclosures included in Note 6 of the consolidated financial statements in relation to this matter.
+To test the estimated recoverable amounts in the impairment tests, we performed the following procedures, among others:

+- We assessed the reasonableness of forecasted revenues and profit margins by comparing to supporting documentation such as customer contracts where available, approved budgets and historical performance; - We assessed the historical accuracy of estimates of forecasted revenue and profit margins to actual performance; - We evaluated the terminal growth rate by comparing to long term inflation expectations with the assistance of our valuation specialists; - We involved our valuation specialists to assess the appropriateness of the Group's model and valuation methodology applied.
+They also assessed the various inputs utilized in determining the discount rate by referencing current industry, economic, and comparable company capital structures, as well as Group and cash-flow specific risk premiums; and - We assessed the adequacy of the disclosures included in Note 6 of the consolidated financial statements in relation to this matter.